 In general, it’s best not to get over-exhaustive with your details unless the story calls for them, but don’t be too skimpy either.
 One crucial element that may be the deciding factor for a potential reader browsing through all the options can be how strong or weak you are in your world-building.
 If you present a key conflict in your story that leaves your readers scratching their heads, it may be because you failed to inform them of what makes it so crucial.

-For example, let’s say you have a world with immortal humanoid characters of some sort.
+For example, let’s say you’re writing a fantasy book with a world populated by immortal humanoid characters of some sort.
 They co-exist with the human world, but the majority of humans don’t know of their existence unless they decide to reveal themselves.
 If they stay in their world, then they can enjoy the benefits of immortality as well as certain special abilities.
 But if they leave their world and enter the human world for any period of time, not only do they lose their abilities, but they are forever banished from their world and can never return.

 So then what would happen if you had a main character who belongs to this species and falls in love with a human?
 This character could be torn between staying in the one world or living a mortal life with the one he or she loves.
-So now do you see why it’s significant?
-Had the limitations not been explained, there would have been no way for the reader to relate to the conflict or possibly even the actual character.
+Now, do you see why it’s significant?
+If the author doesn’t explain these limitations, then readers will have more difficulty understanding the conflict.
+It’s also important to remember that your world is the setting in which your characters interact.
+If it is too limited, then so are their interactions and therefore certain dimensions that might make them more interesting characters.
 You DON’T want that.

 IT MAKES YOUR STORY MORE INTERESTING TO READ